-How to Make Infused Olive Oil
+How to Make Homemade Garlic Infused Olive Oil

 Infusing olive oil with fresh herbs is a simple way to add flavor to your cooking.
 There are a few different methods you can use, but the basic principle is the same: you submerge fresh herbs in olive oil and allow them to infuse for a period of time.
 The longer the herbs infuse, the more flavor they will impart to the oil.